 What is ELIA

-The principle mission of ELIA is to represent Higher Arts Education and to be an influential voice and advocate in promoting the interests of its members.
+The principal mission of ELIA is to represent Higher Arts Education and to be an influential voice and advocate in promoting the interests of its members.
 In placing emphasis on the value of arts education and artistic research, ELIA is dedicated to enhancing the conditions in which Higher Arts Education can flourish, nationally and internationally.
 Our current time is dominated by financial uncertainty, global ecological challenges and rapidly shifting political landscapes.
 Therefore, ELIA’s mission is vital, urgent and relevant.